Schinzel/web-blocks/doc/thoughts.md

 # Route doc task
+To get a better overview.
-Only the path to the page or api is visible /java-style-page To see the rest of the section you click to expand as it works on OpenAPI
+Only the path to the page or api is visible, For example, only "/java-style-page" is visible.
+To see the rest of the section you click to expand as it works on OpenAPI

 I need to add a user doc for these API (ping routes)